ropensci/MODIStsp/README.md

 Install the packaged binary of GDAL included in your specific distribution; if the version is older than 1.11.1, or if the support for HDF4 format is not included, you can manually install the HDF4 library and compile the source code by adding the parameter `--with-hdf4` to the `configure` instruction).

-<b id="f1">1</b>: If you encounter problems installing the gWidgetsRgtk2 library, please signal it in the [issues](https://github.com/lbusett/MODIStsp/issues) GitHub page of MODIStsp and we'll try to help you!
+<b id="f1">1</b>: If you encounter problems installing the gWidgets2RGtk2 library, please signal it in the [issues](https://github.com/lbusett/MODIStsp/issues) GitHub page of `MODIStsp` and we'll try to help you!

-<b id="f2">2</b>: At the first execution of *MODIStsp*, a Welcome screen will appear, signaling that MODIStsp is searching for a valid GDAL installation.
+<b id="f2">2</b>: At the first execution of `MODIStsp`, a Welcome screen will appear, signaling that `MODIStsp` is searching for a valid GDAL installation.
 Press “ok” and wait for GDAL to be found.
-If nothing happens for a long time (e.g., several minutes), MODIStsp (and in particular the gdalUtils package on which it relies) is not finding a valid GDAL installation in the more common locations.
+If nothing happens for a long time (e.g., several minutes), `MODIStsp` (and in particular the gdalUtils package on which it relies) is not finding a valid GDAL installation in the more common locations.
 To solve the problem: 1.
 Ensure that GDAL is properly installed in your system 2.
 (On Windows) If it is installed, verify that GDAL is in your system PATH. and that the *GDAL\_DATA* environment variable is correctly set (You can find simple instructions [HERE](http://gisforthought.com/setting-up-your-gdal-and-ogr-environmental-variables/)) 3.
-If nothing works, signal it in the [issues](https://github.com/lbusett/MODIStsp/issues) GitHub page of MODIStsp and we'll try to help!
+If nothing works, signal it in the [issues](https://github.com/lbusett/MODIStsp/issues) GitHub page of `MODIStsp` and we'll try to help!